-A review of the operations of the Company during the financial year and the results of those operations show during the 2015 financial year, Barakah Properties continued in its principal activities and worked with Council to approve a major amendment to the planning permit for the Al Siraat College site.
+A review of the operations of the company during the financial year and the results of those operations show during the 2015 financial year, Barakah Properties continued in its principal activities and worked with Council to approve a major amendment to the planning permit for the Al Siraat College site.
 The amendment approved the construction of a major Science and Technology wing valued at \$4m.

-Significant progress payments were made in relation to securing 65 Harvest Home Road.
-The Company also entered into an in-principle agreement to purchase the southern section of 75 Harvest Home Road, providing for significant site expansion.
+The settlement was completed for 65 Harvest Home Road in July 2015.